AIM-LIKESOHAIB/AIM-LIKESOHAIB.github.io/README.md

 # AIM-LIKESOHAIB.github.io
-Here you can find,what things can help you out in future my aiming in your aims.
+Here you can find,what things can help you out in future by working on your aims and goals.